 Grace Woolmer-White with contributions from Susan Kruse

-Pullyhour Henge (MHG1368) is located on the side of a valley, overlooking the Thurso river, in Caithness.
-It survives as a well preserved earthwork, comprising an extant external bank and internal ditch with a small oval interior.
-A single entrance is situated to the southwest, and it is aligned towards the remains of a large cairn (Leosag Cairn) on the opposite bank of the river.
+Pullyhour Henge (MHG1368) is located on the side of a valley, overlooking the Thurso River, in Caithness.
+It survives as a well-preserved earthwork, comprising an extant external bank and internal ditch with a small oval interior.
+A single entrance is situated to the southwest, and it is aligned towards the remains of a large cairn (Leosag Cairn; MHG1489) on the opposite bank of the river.
 It is one of a number of smaller earthwork monuments in the north and northeast of Scotland described as ‘henges’ or ‘hengiforms’.
-The site was partially excavated in the spring of 2008 by Richard Bradley, as part of planned research designed to investigate and date one of these monument from the north of Scotland.
+The site was partially excavated in the spring of 2008 by Richard Bradley, as part of planned research designed to investigate and date one of these monuments from the north of Scotland.

 Due to the lack of internal features, little was discovered about the use of the henge.
 The only observations that could be made were that the interior would have been clearly visible from the outside, and so any activity within the enclosure was not made to be concealed.
 The small size of the interior and single, narrow entrance meant that it could not have involved large number of people.
 The lack of archaeological traces within the interior, and absence of wear to the entrances may indicate that the use of the monument was brief or sporadic.
 The closing of the monument was likely to have been a significant event, involving the removal of the post alignment and symbolic blocking of the entrance.